Jason Morrison (radio broadcaster): Wins long running defamation case

 In 2005 while broadcasting on 2GB, Morrison described Sydney Islamic activist Keysar Trad as a "gutless and a disgraceful and dangerous individual who incited racism and violence".
 Trad sued Morrison for defamation.
 Morrison and 2GB stood by the remarks.
 Morrison further described Trad as "typical of people who run around smearing others and the moment they are criticised, run to the courts".

 The case was won by Morrison and 2GB and described in the media as Australia's longest running defamation case after it went to the NSW Supreme Court, the NSW Court of Appeal, and the High Court of Australia.

 Trad was ordered to pay more than $500,000 in costs.

 Al Jazeera

 In 2015, Morrison made international news when he told a leading British Islamic scholar he was "unfit for civilised society.
 You are uncivilised" during a televised debate on Al Jazeera.

 The exchange took place during a debate about freedom of the press following the terrorist attack on Charlie Hebdo magazine.
 Morrison argued that people who thought the publishers had brought the attack on themselves:

-"So, please, spare me the justification garbarge for these terrorists being upset and just responding to provocation.
+"So, please, spare me the justification garbage for these terrorists being upset and just responding to provocation.
 If you think they were even slightly justified for killing people who drew some pictures, then I'm afraid you are over in their column."